 There were over 4 million disclosure certificates issued between April 15 and Mar 16 and whilst crucial, DBS Checks are just one part of the solution in keeping children protected from harm and safe in our society.

 Over 250,000 people have been stopped from working in roles involving vulnerable groups since the DBS started and everyone has a part to play raising awareness of safeguarding.
 It’s only by empowering individuals through education to recognise the signs of child abuse and ensuring that they feel confident enough to speak out about indicators of concern they come across, that we will keep our children safe.
 DBS is key but we all owe to society to play our part too."

 You will be required to provide your basic personal information, proof of ID and proof of address.

 Yes.
 A criminal record check is a record of an individual’s criminal history.
 If you have convictions, the DBS check will list these convictions.

 This depends on the level of check you wish to secure.
 Standard checks are typically processed within 2 weeks, whilst enhanced checks can take much longer as they are sent to local police forces and these forces vary greatly in the speed with which they process them.

 Again, there are no hard and fast rules about how long DBS checks are valid for in regards to tuition.
-To secure our DBS-checked badge, tutors must have a DBS check which has been issued within the last two years at the time of joining our site, and within the last three years at any future point.

 Upon receiving your Standard or Enhanced DBS check, you can register for the DBS Update Service.
 This means that your DBS check does not become time specific and is effectively a rolling check which checks your criminal record at the point at which a search is made by a prospective employer.